KashmiraNigholkar/Mern_Recipe1/README.md

-# Mern_Recipe_app-using mongoDb, Express js, nodejs, using these make a recipe app.
+# Mern_Recipe_app-using mongoDb, Express js, nodejs, using these make a recipe sharing platform.